silentorb/marloth-story/design/general/marloth-narrative-guidelines.md

 * Focus on problems being challenges and opportunities instead of burdens
 * Problem solving should revolve around good application of knowledge about the problem domain
   * If the character does not have enough knowledge about the problem domain, that is a prerequisite problem that must first be solved in the same manner as other problems
-* Problem solving should require minimum guessing.
+* Problem solving should require minimal guessing
-  * When experimentation is required, there should be some means by which that experimentation can be systematized and optimized.
+  * When experimentation is required, there should be some means by which that experimentation can be systematized and optimized
 * Some personalities are more geared toward problem solving than others, so be careful not to over skew every character to hard-boiled problem solving
   * Maybe I will find better techniques for how to handle this issue later.
-Maybe have less problem-solving-personalities still solve problems in a less technical-looking way.
+Maybe having less problem-solving-personalities still solve problems in a less technical-looking way

 #### Motivation